tusharbhutt/Endless-Nodes/README.md

 - Installed the Windows standalone version of ComfyUI
 - This will install a portable version of Python for you and add the Python folder to your Win
 - Downloaded GIT from here: https://git-scm.com/download/win
-- **IMPORTANT** This is where having the standalone version may trip you up: both the C:\ComfyUI\python_embeded\Scripts _and_ C:\ComfyUI\python_embeded\ folders need to be in the PATH sectiom of your system variables (_not_ the user variables).
+- **IMPORTANT** This is where having the standalone version may trip you up: both the C:\ComfyUI\python_embeded\Scripts _and_ C:\ComfyUI\python_embeded\ folders need to be in the PATH section of your system variables (_not_ the user variables).
 If I recall only the former is added, so you will have to add the second one manually

 ![environ](./img/environ.png)